Separated Affection is one of my “Public Displays of Affection” stories that I am currently on hiatus with writing.

 Though I consider it one of my Public Displays of Affection stories, it doesn’t attack false religion, but it does attack Communism and oppressive governments quite a bit.

 Part of this came to me in a dream I had in June of 2006, part of it is based on childhood experiences and the third part is directly from my imagination.

-It begins late one evening in June of 1989, where two year old Easton Milford is listening to a news report on the radio with his dad Perry Milford.
+It begins late one evening in June of 1989, where two-year-old Easton Milford and his dad, Perry Milford, are in the kitchen listening to a news report on the radio.

 The news reporter tells of what going on in the Communist countries, such as the Soviet Union getting its first credit card to modernize its banking system and Red China being put under martial law.

 Perry Milford remarks, “Those damn good for nothing communist bastards.”

 Easton repeats him.

 Easton replies, asking ‘What language, Dad, I only speak English.’

 At the same time, Easton’s mother Penny Milford walks into the kitchen and announces that it’s time for bed.
 Easton protests, but then agrees when his mother says she’ll read to him.

 The next morning Perry is pushing Easton on a swing set when some new neighbors are moving into the house adjacent to theirs.